 For the processing and end use of materials, their surface properties are of enormous importance.
 These can be positively influenced by specific surface treatment with plasma to achieve a perfect end result.
-Thus, purity and wettability of the surface are of decisive importance for adhesion during bonding, printing, painting or coating.
+Thus, purity and wettability of the surface are of decisive importance for the optimization of adhesion during bonding, printing, painting or coating.
 The wettability of the surface depends on the surface tension of the carrier material.

 Even in a clean state, many surfaces have insufficient wettability, which is further worsened by contamination.
 As a result, liquids such as adhesive or ink can drip off and not adhere.
 This is referred to as a state of low surface energy of the solid.
 If this surface energy is lower than the surface tension of the liquid, the wetting and thus the adhesion is insufficient.
 Plasma activation of a surface increases its surface energy and molecular anchor groups for the applied liquid are formed.
 This manifests itself through improved wetting and leads to optimized adhesion of suitable liquids.